-There is no communication to the adjustable frequency drive.
+There is no communication to the frequency converter.
 The warning will only be active when 8-04 Control Timeout Function is NOT set to [0] OFF.

-If 8-04 Control Timeout Function is set to Stop and Trip, a warning appears and the adjustable frequency drive ramps down until it stops then displays an alarm.
+If 8-04 Control Timeout Function is set to Stop and Trip, a warning appears and the frequency converter ramps down until it stops then displays an alarm.